aiven/devportal/docs/products/kafka/kafka-connect/howto/http-sink.rst

     You can browse the additional parameters available for the ``static`` and ``oauth2`` authorization types in the `dedicated documentation <https://github.com/aiven/http-connector-for-apache-kafka/blob/main/docs/sink-connector-config-options.rst>`_.

-Setup a HTTP sink connector with Aiven Console
+Setup an HTTP sink connector with Aiven Console
 ----------------------------------------------------

-The following example demonstrates how to setup a HTTP sink connector for Apache Kafka using the `Aiven Console <https://console.aiven.io/>`_.
+The following example demonstrates how to setup an HTTP sink connector for Apache Kafka using the `Aiven Console <https://console.aiven.io/>`_.

 Define a Kafka Connect configuration file
 '''''''''''''''''''''''''''''''''''''''''